 Our first stop on the Scotland Photography Workshop – at the Devil’s Pulpit – will be sure to fill your first memory card.
 The walls of Finnich Glen glow green, the earth is red, and the water pours over the small falls like a fountain of white and milk chocolate.
 There are endless compositions to be found here, as the water swirls and pools throughout the glen, and the green walls reflect in the water.

-Shoot 2 – Kilchurn Castle Sunset in Inverary
+Shoot 2 – Kilchurn Castle Sunset in Inveraray

 You will still be giddy after your shoot at the Devil’s Pulpit by the time we make our way to our first castle.
 Kilchurn Castle, first constructed in the mid-15th century, stands like a sentinel on the shores of Loch Awe.
 You can’t help but be transported back through time as you stand on the bank looking across the water.

-Day 2: October 18th – Inverary to Glencoe
+Day 2: October 18th – Inveraray to Glencoe